sovrynn/ecdo/0-FOUNDATION-THEORY/solar-system/geomagnetism/README.md

 ## Paleomagnetic Calculations

+See section 2.1 for an explanation of inclination and declination: https://earthref.org/MagIC/books/Tauxe/Essentials/#x1-236000C

 Inclination in paleomagnetic data refers to the angle between the Earth's magnetic field and the horizontal plane at a specific location.

 Measurement: Inclination is measured in degrees, ranging from -90° to +90°.
 A positive inclination indicates that the magnetic field was directed downward into the Earth (like at the magnetic north pole), while a negative inclination indicates an upward direction (like at the magnetic south pole).